All Episodes

 Okay.

-There is also another rumor, underlying rumor, that the President intends to address the nation on December 31st at 11.50 p.m.
+There is also another rumor, underlying rumor, that the president intends to address the nation on December 31st at 11.50 p.m.

-Now, you gotta wonder what he might say.
+Now, gotta wonder what he might say.

-Ten minutes to midnight?
+10 minutes to midnight.

-Yeah, ten to midnight.
+Yeah, 10 of midnight.

 Anyway, what do you think it all means?

-Well, obviously we don't know.
+Well, obviously, we don't know.

 We are looking for clues.